-It has been reported that Chairman Kim Jong Il handed down an instruction naming Kim Jong Un as his heir on January 8, 2009, to the KWP's Department of Organization and Guidance.
-The KWP's Department of Organization and Guidance and Department of Propaganda and Agitation, the KPA's General Political Department, and the NDC are spearheading the succession process.
-It seems that the North Korean leadership has come to the conclusion that the next leader should come from the Baekdu bloodline (i.e., Kim Il Sung family) to ensure the survival of North Korea's unique Yuil-style socialism (Koh Y. 2008; Cheong S. 2009).
-The Workers' Party Convention in late September 2010, which was the first to be held in decades, became a coming-out party for heir apparent, Kim Jong Un.
-He was named a four-star general of the Korean People's Army and Vice Chairman of the Workers' Party's Central Military Commission (JoongAng Daily, October 12, 2010).
-The success of this attempt at hereditary succession may hinge on the unity of the elites of Pyongyang and the direction of the North's nuclear standoff with the outside world.
+It has been reported that Kim Jong-il handed down an instruction naming Kim Jongun as his heir on January 8, 2009, to the KWP's Department of Organization and Guidance.
+The KWP's Department of Organization and Guidance and Department of Propaganda and Agitation, the KPA's General Political Department, and the NDC are spear-heading the succession process.
+It seems that the North Korean leadership has come to the conclusion that the next leader should come from the Baekdu bloodline to ensure the survival of North Korea's unique Yuil-style socialism (Koh Y. 2008; Cheong S. 2009).
+The Meeting of Workers' Party Convention in late September 2010, which was the first to be held in decades, became a coming-out party for heir apparent, Kim Jong-un.
+He is currently a four-star general of the Korean People's Army and vice chairman of the Party's Central Military Commission (JoongAng Daily, 2010).
+The success of this attempt at here-ditary succession may hinge on the unity of the elites of Pyongyang and the direction of the North's nuclear standoff with the outside world.

 During this period, North Korea will be unable to find a solution for its system deficiencies and will stick to the conservative policy of ensuring regime survival under the Military-First slogan.
 Externally, a tug of war between North Korea and other powers involving denuclearization and economic assistance will continue.
 The speed and depth of denuclearization will seriously affect the process of North Korea's efforts for advancement.
 The resolution of the nuclear issue should be dealt with in stages 1 and 2.
-If the nuclear issue is resolved in these stages, then in stage 3, the North Korean leadership will be relatively free to pursue the goal of Economy First and the People First.
+If the nuclear issue is resolved in these stages, then in stage 3, the North Korean leadership will be relatively free to pursue the goal of Economy-First and the People First.
+The faster Pyongyang frees itself of its nuclear shackles, the freer it will become in pursuing reform and opening.